This post may contain affiliate links. Read the full disclosure

 7. Be Prepared For Emergencies

-No one likes to think about emergencies, but it’s important to be prepared for anything when you are travelling with kids.
+No one likes to think about emergencies, but it’s important to be prepared for anything when you are road tripping with kids.

 Pack a first-aid kit and make sure everyone knows where it is.
 If you have specific medical needs, be sure to pack any medication that you might need along the way.